 I asked the group, “What is your greatest skill or proudest accomplishment?”

 “Rowing,” came a brave murmur from the back of the room.
 It was Theodore.
 His eyes darted up to meet mine and I witnessed a twinge of embarrassment.
 “I rowed for my university.”

 Wonderful.
 I could work with that.
 I pulled up one of the wooden chairs next to Theodore, and the entire room turned to face us; even the cuckoo bird clock seemed to tick in anticipation.
 Oh brother.

-I told Theodore to envision his keyboard as a rowing boat, and his fingers swishing in time with oars splashing in the salt water.
+I told Theodore to envision his keyboard as a rowing boat, and his fingers swishing in time with oars splashing in the water.
 Each word was analogous to a single stroke, and an entire sentence was a sequence of movements by his team.

 “Damn it,” he muttered.

 I smiled.
 He was so close.
 “Try pressing them at the same time,” I advised.
 Ten minutes later, his Word document displayed a single sentence: “The dress costs $109.50.”
 He had done it!
 Theodore beamed.
 Seeing his success, his peers began calling out their respective talents: hiking, cooking, baking, running, biking, and singing.
 Some had more obscure skills – ballroom dancing, jumping rope, and lassoing.
 I’ll admit, incorporating some of their skills into my newfound teaching approach was a bit of a stretch.
 Juggling, which was Stella’s talent, made her typing quite bouncy, but her rhythm was impeccable.